The Spitz goes for Plan B, London 1997.

 NEW & UPCOMING

 99 glasses of beer on the wall!
 Feedback, buckets of water, turkey basters and cellphone vibrators!
-On March 21 I performed two new pieces inside Christian Marclay's wonderful show at White Cube in London.
+On March 21, 2015, I performed two new pieces inside Christian Marclay's wonderful show at White Cube in London.
 You can see a video here.
 And buy the limited edition direct-to-disc vinyl here.

 I've uploaded an update of Waggle Dance, for laptop marching band, originally written in 2007 for PLOrk.
 Scroll down my software page for a screen shot and download links (Mac & PC) or download the Mac version here.

 I am pleased to announce the release of Pea Soup To Go, an open access version of my venerable feedback composition, Pea Soup.
 Pea Soup To Go is a free streaming audio web application that generates an ever-changing domestic sound art installation on any computer.
 Discussed in an interview with Molly Sheridan for New Music Box here.